promptdriven/pdd/context/README.md

 ```

 Options:
 - `--output LOCATION`: Specify where to save the generated example code.
+The default file name is `<basename>_example.<language_file_extension>`.
 If an environment variable `PDD_EXAMPLE_OUTPUT_PATH` is set, the file will be saved in that path unless overridden by this option.

 ### 3. Test